Nonfiction Editor

 Proofing the Design: This is a process of checking first and last of each paragraph to ensure the text flowed properly when it was copied into the design program.

-Pitfalls of Self-Editing
+Pitfalls of Self-Editing:

 I have expertise in the publishing industry, and I know what needs to be done to ensure your book looks professional and can be marketed everywhere.
 Additionally, I have established resources and connections.

+The cost is greater when you do it yourself.
 There’s a high learning curve for anyone who has never made the publishing journey.
 Working with me will give you the freedom to concentrate on those things that only you can do, being the expert in your field.